Fruittips/Casserole/README.md

 ## Usage

 To initialise the system, you need a `config.json` file to define the configuration Casserole will use, and the necessary database and hinted handoff files for each node.
+The dashboaard html will also be updated to reflect the total number of nodes configured.

 This can be automatically generated with the following Python script:
 ```shell